kronoc/gatekeeper/README.md

 # gatekeeper
-Set of scripts and config to turn an automated packet radio IGate server, monitoring the ISS and other packet satellites
+Set of scripts and config to run an automated packet radio IGate server, monitoring the ISS and other packet satellites

 Dependencies